Buy Green Tea Guide To

 The warmer the climate, the earlier the crops.

-These tea plants are grown in newer villages, so they tend to be lower quality than older tea villages where the best conditions exist and traditional methods are still being followed.
+These tea plants are grown in newer villages, so they tend to be of lower quality than those in older tea villages, where the best conditions exist and traditional methods are still being followed.

 Harvesting dates can be manipulated by farmers.
 Tea plants shielded from winter chills can bud 10 days earlier.

 First picks from a green tea garden are always the finest from that tea garden.
-But comparing two different tea gardens can be like comparing apples and orange.
+But comparing two different tea gardens can be like comparing apples and oranges.

-Other factors, such as altitude, whether the tea is handpicked and handcrafted and location are equally important in addition to crop dates.
+Other factors, such as altitude, whether the tea is handpicked and handcrafted, and location are equally important, as are crop dates.

 Xu Zhen Bing (1996).
 Zhongguo Mingyoucha.
 Jingdun Chubanshe.